 6. Take Advantage of Infographics

-Throughout the last months, infographics became quite a trend.
-And although they aren’t as much of a hit as they were in 2012, I strongly believe using infographics is a great content marketing strategy.
+Throughout the last years, infographics became quite a trend.
+And although they aren’t as much of a hit as they were in 2012, I believe using infographics is a great content marketing strategy.

 Why is that so?